LazycoderAayu/LazycoderAayu/README.md

 - 📫 How to reach me **aayushsonkar45@gmail.com**

-- ⚡ Fun fact **I study in 8th standard and my age is 13yo but i am topper in IT and i can do so much things   like- programming, coding, designing,web development and many more things. even i learned this all by own not in school or by any courses thankyou 🙃**
+- ⚡ Fun fact **I study in 9th standard and my age is 14yrs i can do so much things   like- programming, coding, designing,web development and many more things. even i learned this all by own not in school or by any courses thankyou 🙃**

 <h3 align="left">Connect with me:</h3>
 <p align="left">